amidaware/trmm-docs/docs/backup.md

 ```

 !!!warning
-    Currently the backup script doesn't have any pruning functions so the folder will grow forever without periodic cleanup
+    Currently the backup script doesn't have any pruning functions so the folder will grow forever without periodic cleanup.
+Or just become [awesome](https://github.com/fts-tmassey/tacticalrmm-cronbackup)

 ## Video Walkthru